International Secretariat of the Masonic Adogmatic Powers

 The International Secretariat of the Masonic Adogmatic Powers (ISMAP) (French: Secrétariat international Maçonnique des Puissances Adogmatiques (SIMPA)) was an international organization of Masonic jurisdictions of masonic lodges.
-The jurisdictions involved are considered irregular by the United Grand Lodge of England (UGLE) and most other Anglo-Saxon Grand Lodges, because they accept women, or do not require Masons to have a belief in a Supreme Being.
 Its members merged back into CLIPSAS in the early 2010s.

 History

 The organization was founded on December 26, 1998 in Brussels, Belgium.
 The organization was founded after the Grand Orient de France and the Grand Orient of Belgium left CLIPSAS.